 So the money question is this: How do you get better at math?

-Instead, we need to master progressively harder math problems by employing a strategy Ericsson calls deliberate practice: “purposeful practice that knows where it is going and how to get there.”
+He defines it as “purposeful practice that knows where it is going and how to get there.”

 “If you can’t solve a problem, then there is an easier problem you can solve: find it.”